stolostron/rhacm-docs/about/gdpr_readiness.md

 Function to remove user ID and password data that is managed through an enterprise LDAP directory would be provided by the LDAP product used with {{site.data.keyword.product}} platform.

 Personal data that is persisted by platform logging and monitoring consists of IP addresses of cluster components and some user names and user IDs.
-The same mechanisms that are used for deletion of system logging or monitoring data can be used for application logging and monitoring data.
-Personal data that is collected by applications outside of these services require cluster provided mechanisms to delete data.
+The same mechanisms that are used for deletion of system logging or monitoring data can be used for cluster logging and monitoring data.
+Personal data that is collected by clusters outside of these services require cluster provided mechanisms to delete data.
 For more information, see

 * [Prometheus Documentation](https://prometheus.io/docs/introduction/overview/){:new_window}